Except as otherwise noted in these rules, the USA Softball rules will be in effect.

 - One (1) courtesy runner may be used each ½ inning.

-- Score exchange – Captains responsible for courtesy score exchanges with opponent each ½ inning
+- Score exchange – Captains responsible for courtesy score exchanges with opponent each ½ inning and at the completion of the game.

 - Five (5) Home Run Limit.
-After a team has hit five (5) Home Runs, all subsequent Home Runs will be scored as a double
+After a team has hit five (5) Home Runs, all subsequent Home Runs will be scored as a double.

-- Balls that are caught in nets or advance through fence are scored a ground rule double.
+- Balls that are caught in nets or advance through a fence are scored a ground rule double.

 - 15 run slaughter rule after 4 innings (3 ½ if the home team is ahead).